 Release Date: When Is It Actually Launching?

 Let’s be honest about the timeline.
-DeepSeek V4 has been delayed twice:
+DeepSeek V4 has now been delayed three times:

-Insider leaks suggest a rescheduled late April launch.
-One possible timing factor: the upcoming Trump-Xi meeting, where demonstrating Chinese AI parity could strengthen negotiating position on chip export controls.
+Insider leaks still point to a late-April launch.
+One possible timing factor: the upcoming Trump-Xi meeting, where demonstrating Chinese AI parity could strengthen Beijing’s position on chip export controls.

-Our best estimate: last two weeks of April 2026.
+Our best estimate: last two weeks of April 2026, but a slip into early May is plausible given the pattern.
 We’ll update this page the moment it drops.

 The Huawei Chip Story (Why This Is Bigger Than a Model Launch)